 - d.
 For purposes of this subrule, the terms "base amount," "basic research payment," and "qualified research expense" mean the same as defined for the federal credit for increasing research activities under Section 41 of the Internal Revenue Code, except that, for purposes of the alternative incremental credit described in paragraph 52.7(3) "b" and the alternative simplified credit described in paragraph 52.7(3) "c," such amounts are limited to research activities conducted within this state.
-For purposes of this rule, "Internal Revenue Code" means the Internal Revenue Code in effect on January 1, 2011. - e.
+For purposes of this subrule, "Internal Revenue Code" means the Internal Revenue Code in effect on January 1, 2013, and as amended by the American Taxpayer Relief Act of 2012, Public Law No. 112-240. - e.
 A shareholder in an S corporation may claim the pro-rata share of the Iowa credit for increasing research activities on the shareholder's individual return.
 The S corporation must provide each shareholder with a schedule showing the computation of the corporation's Iowa credit for increasing research activities and the shareholder's pro-rata share.
 The shareholder's pro-rata share of the Iowa credit for increasing research activities must be in the same ratio as the shareholder's pro-rata share in the earnings of the S corporation.